 New England College’s Master of Fine Arts in Creative Writing program is a truly transformative learning experience for writers.
-The Master of Fine Arts delivers a rigorous, individualized program, with four dynamic degree tracks: Fiction, Nonfiction, Poetry, and Dual‐Genre.
+The Master of Fine Arts delivers a rigorous, individualized program, with five dynamic degree tracks: Fiction, Nonfiction, Poetry, Writing for Stage and Screen, and Dual‐Genre.

 The MFA’s academic model is studio/research: integrating substantial work in the academic study and creative production of literary art.
 Students are individually mentored by accomplished, award‐winning faculty members who are among the most compelling writers in their genres, and who also are known for their excellence in teaching.

 Every semester begins with an MFA Residency at New England College’s Henniker, NH, campus

 Additionally, New England College’s MFA program is the first and only low residency program to offer Graduate Teaching Assistantships, providing students opportunities to gain relevant teaching experience for future academic careers.
 Students also have opportunities for specialized study in areas such as translation, cross‐genre writing/hybrid forms, editing and publishing, new media, and performance.